1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medication Type Examples Mechanism Impact on Diarrhea

-Antithyroid Drugs Methimazole, PTU Block thyroid hormone synthesis Improves as thyroid levels drop
+Antithyroid Drugs Methimazole, PTU Reduce thyroid hormone production Improves as T3 and T4 levels drop

 Radioactive Iodine I-131 Destroys overactive thyroid tissue Slow onset; diarrhea improves

-Beta Blockers Propranolol Reduces heart rate; may slow gut motility Mild improvement
+Beta Blockers Propranolol Slows heart rate and may slow gut Mild improvement

 Antidiarrheals Loperamide Slows intestinal transit Quick relief